zq920320/codenvy/docs/_docs/admin-guide/admin-managing.md

 #### Scaling With Overlay Network (Linux Only)

-1: Collect the IP address of Codenvy 'CODENVY-IP' and the network interface that your new workspace node will use 'WS-IF':
+1. Collect the IP address of Codenvy `CODENVY-IP` and the network interface that your new workspace node will use `WS-IF`:
 ```
 # Codenvy IP is either set by you to CODENVY_HOST or auto-discovered with:
 docker run --net=host eclipse/che-ip:nightly